-Local Taco opens its doors today, October 3, 2016 to diners across the Tennessee Valley.
-My husband and I had a sneak peek at the delicious food that they will be serving.
-Take a virtual glimpse of some of the farm to taco dishes that they will be serving.
+Local Taco opened its doors on October 3, 2016 to diners across the Tennessee Valley.
+Take a virtual glimpse of some of the farm to taco dishes that they serve.

 Appetizers include their Signature Queso which is creamy and has a hint of smoky jalapeno, Guacamole made with fresh avocado, lime, and cilantro (it was reallllly good), Salsa (Rojo or Verde), and Chicken Tortilla Soup.
 Standard chips and salsa are not served at Local Taco, but if you order any of the first three items listed individually or The Trio which includes them all, you will get chips to dip in them.